Maia-Everett/lintian.eu/_posts/2024-01-28-warcraft-retrospective-12.md

 > In general, Metzen and his teammates are trying to abolish the stereotype that Orcs are, as he puts it, "brutal, savage dudes who use foul language."
 In Warcraft Adventures, they have a complex culture that is rooted in shamanism and a connection to the land.
 In fact, Metzen draws a connection between Orcs and Native Americans.
 "We want to show the Orcs as the best that they can be," says Metzen.
 "They aren't the villainous ones in this chapter, but they still will have an edge, a hard edge."

 Under this revised backstory, the orcs were actually not a race of evil conquerors before they turned to conspiring with demons and practicing black magic.
-They were a tribal, shamanistic culure living off the land.
+They were a tribal, shamanistic culture living off the land.

 <figure class="character-portrait">
 <img src="/assets/wr/wca_cover.png" width="300" /><figcaption>Mockup cover art for boxes never made.</figcaption></figure>